diptobiswasanime4/Notes/AWS/AWS Prescriptive Guidance Patterns.md

 AWS Prescriptive Guidance Patterns provide step-by-step methodology, tools and code for implementing cloud migration, modernization and deployment activities.
-It can be used to move an on-prem application to Cloud.
+It can be used to move an [[On-Premises|on-prem]] application to [[Cloud]]